kitesurf/kitesurf.github.io/amp/en/index.md

 {% include carousel.html %}

 The lessons for refreshers or advanced riders fully depend on the individual level of the kiter.
 Regardless of whether keeping height, going upwind, basic turn, jibe or first jumps - the instructor follows your needs and brings you to the next kite level!

+KITE-MALLORCA is located in Sa Marina, the beach in the bay between Alcudia and Port de Pollenca in the northeast of the island.

 ##### Our quality for the best price